 The passport office sends a request to the local police station for verification.

-A police officer visits the applicant’s residence to verify the details provided in the application.
+A police officer visits the applicant’s residence to verify the details provided in the application, or the individual is called to the police station.

 The police officer submits the verification report to the passport office.

-The offline process for police verification of a passport involves the following steps:
+The offline passport police verification process involves the following steps:

 The applicant submits the passport application at the Passport Seva Kendra (PSK).